17 Ancient Metagenomic Pipelines

 James A. Fellows Yates, Megan Michel, Nikolay Oskolkov

-For this chapter’s exercises, if not already performed, you will need to download the chapter’s dataset, decompress the archive, and create and activate the conda environment.
+For this chapter’s exercises, if not already performed, we will need to download the chapter’s dataset, decompress the archive, and create and activate the conda environment.

 tar xvf ancient-metagenomic-pipelines.tar.gz